makma/fingerprintjs.com/content/blog/how-to-generate-browser-fingerprints-in-php.md

 ---
 Almost every web developer has to combat fraud at some point.
 Attacks might include malicious users trying to brute force passwords, place fraudulent orders, initiate bot attacks, or bypass your site’s paywall.

-Traditional methods of tracking users in PHP often fall short when trying to prevent fraud.
-This is where [browser fingerprinting comes in](/blog/what-is-browser-fingerprinting/).
-Fingerprinting is a technique that generates a highly accurate identifier that can uniquely identify someone based on their browser and device settings.
+Traditional methods of tracking users in PHP often fall short when preventing fraud.
+This is where [browser fingerprinting comes in](https://fingerprint.com/blog/what-is-browser-fingerprinting/).
+Browser fingerprinting is a technique that generates a highly accurate identifier that can uniquely identify someone based on their browser and device settings.

 ## Why Browser Fingerprinting?

-Browser fingerprinting has a number of useful applications — from helping block malicious users to fighting bank fraud:
+Browser fingerprinting has many practical applications — from helping block malicious users to fighting bank fraud:

-* **Combating Malicious Users** - Browser fingerprints can be used to identify when a user trying to register is a bot rather than a real person.
-Fingerprints can also help detect when a legitimate account is being used by a malicious user.
+* **Combating Malicious Users** - Browser fingerprints can help identify when a user trying to register is a bot rather than a real person.
+Fingerprints can also help detect when a malicious user is using a legitimate account.
 * **Preventing Financial Fraud** - You can use fingerprints to detect and stop malicious users from testing stolen credit cards by making many small purchases on your site from different credit cards.
 * **Enforcing paywalls** - Sometimes, tech-savvy readers use incognito mode or delete their cookies to bypass paywalls and access restricted content.
-Using browser fingerprints, you can catch users bypassing your paywall to make sure your business isn’t losing revenue.
+Using browser fingerprints, you can catch users bypassing your paywall to ensure your business isn’t losing revenue.

 ## Browser Fingerprinting in PHP

 Suppose you are running a streaming site that offers a 14-day free trial to new users.
-This might be a nice way to let people try your service before they buy, but a malicious user can repeatedly register with different email addresses to take advantage of your trial offer.
+However, a malicious user can repeatedly register with different email addresses to take advantage of your trial offer.

 Unfortunately, PHP is exclusively a server-side programming language, so you can’t implement browser fingerprinting in PHP alone.
 But, by implementing Fingerprint on your frontend, you can easily add fingerprinting to prevent the same user from registering in your application with multiple email addresses.

-In this tutorial, I’ll show you how to use [Fingerprint](/) to generate browser fingerprints for your PHP application.
-I’ll contrast fingerprinting with several traditional PHP-only ways to track users (session tracking, HTTP cookies, and IP address tracking) so you understand why fingerprinting is a more reliable solution in most use cases.
+In this tutorial, I’ll show you how to use [Fingerprint](https://fingerprint.com/) to generate browser fingerprints for your PHP application.
+I’llI’ll contrast fingerprinting with several traditional PHP-only ways to track users (session tracking, HTTP cookies, and IP address tracking) so you understand why fingerprinting is a more reliable solution in most cases.

 ### Project Setup

-To follow along with this tutorial, you will need to have [PHP](https://www.php.net/manual/en/install.php) and [SQLite3](https://www.sqlite.org/download.html) installed on your system.
+Following this tutorial must have [PHP](https://www.php.net/manual/en/install.php) and [SQLite3](https://www.sqlite.org/download.html) installed on your system.
 You can find the finished code for this tutorial on [Github](https://github.com/heraldofsolace/FingerprintJS-PHP) with the files for the initial project setup in the `./original` directory.

 Once you have the dependencies ready, create a file called `register.php`: